Emergency room sign - when to perform nasotracheal suctioning

 As with endotracheal intubation, patients who have been nasally intubated may still require suction.
 Here are some reminders:

-• Have the suction unit nearby ANY TIME you are placing an advanced airway.
+• Have the suction unit nearby every time you are placing an advanced airway.

 • Maintain your suction unit so that it is fully functional on every call.